cypress-io/cypress-documentation/content/api/commands/mount.md

 <Alert type="warning">

-Cypress does not have a `cy.mount()` command out-of-the-box.
-See below for info on how to craft your own.
+Cypress does not have a built-in `cy.mount()` command.
+The command must be set up in your `/cypress/support/component.js` file.
+By default, when you use the Cypress app to configure your project, one will be automatically scaffolded for you here.

+This guide covers how to customize your `cy.mount()` command to fit the needs of your app.

 </Alert>